 Which is more than I can do with an ebook

-Neither activity would have been possible with an ebook.
-I know, I’ve tried three specialist ebooks plus Apple’s iPad 2 and my Android phone.
-None of them work for me when it comes to a serious reading session.
+Neither would have been possible with an ebook.
+I know, I’ve tried three specialist ebooks, Apple’s iPad 2 and an Android phone.
+None work for me when it comes to a serious reading session.

-This is undermining my attempt to become a paperless journalist.
+This undermines my plan to be a paperless journalist.